bazelbuild/bazel/site/docs/platforms-intro.md

 [inspired](https://blog.bazel.build/2019/02/11/configurable-builds-part-1.html)
 by the observation that language maintainers were *already* doing this in ad hoc and incompatible ways.
 For example, C++ rules use `--cpu` and `--crosstool_top` to set a build's target CPU and C++ toolchain.
-Neither of these represents a complete "platform".
+Neither of these correctly models a "platform".
 Historic attempts to use them for that inevitably led to awkward and inaccurate build APIs.
 They also don't say anything about Java  toolchains, which evolved their own independent interface with `--java_toolchain`.

 Bazel aims to excel at large, mixed-language, multi-platform projects.
 This demands more principled support for these concepts, including clear APIs that